International inequality: Path dependence

-In the context of development, path dependence is the idea that certain points in history may have an outsized and persistent impact on the long-term economic and political character of nations.
+In the context of development, path dependence is the idea that certain historical points may have an outsized and persistent impact on the long-term economic and political character of nations.
 These points may produce outcomes that induce positive feedback and are therefore difficult to reverse.
 Political scientist James Mahoney has examined the political consequences of a period of liberal reform in Central America during the 19th and early 20th centuries, and argued that whether policies were implemented along radical or reformist guidelines directly determined the success of the liberalization efforts and ultimately resulted in vastly different political outcomes which persisted for decades, ranging from military authoritarian regimes (Guatemala and El Salvador) to progressive democracy (Costa Rica).

 The Dualistic-Development Thesis

-Another concept of international inequality in the context of development can be found in the notion of dualism in the world, understood as "the coexistence of two situations or phenomena (one desirable and the other not) that are mutually exclusive to different groups of [international] society — for example, extreme poverty and affluence, modern and traditional economic sectors, growth and stagnation, and higher education among a few amid large-scale illiteracy." one can find the trace of dualistic society in structural-change as well as international-dependence theories.
-This concept demonstrates how the gap between the poor and the rich in the global world is persistent if not steadily increasing.
-There are four key arguments in this thesis;
+Another concept of international inequality in the context of development can be found in the notion of dualism in the world, understood as "the coexistence of two situations or phenomena (one desirable and the other not) that are mutually exclusive to different groups of [international] society—for example, extreme poverty and affluence, modern and traditional economic sectors, growth and stagnation, and higher education among a few amid large-scale illiteracy."
+One can find the trace of dualistic society in structural-change as well as international-dependence theories.
+This concept demonstrates how the gap between the poor and the rich in the global world is persistent, if not steadily increasing.
+There are four key arguments in this thesis: